 A longitudinal study done at the Aerobic Center found that fitness improvements, specifically those in cardiorespiratory fitness, showed a greater effect on the longevity of those with diabetes, even when compared to pharmacological interventions.
 A meta-analysis examining the relevant literature established that when compared to actual medications, exercise was just as effective in preventing heart disease and diabetes and treating heart failure; exercise was more effective than drugs for helping rehabilitate stroke survivors.
 JAMA Internal Medicine even declared, “There is no medication treatment that can influence as many organ systems in a positive manner as can physical activity,” (Thompson et al., 2020).

 Your doctor can lecture you at every visit.
 I can communicate every research finding out there.
 Your spouse can remind you; your children and friends can encourage you, but ultimately, YOU are responsible for your own health.
+For certain previously mentioned conditions like ED, it’s best to go to an Erectile Dysfunction Clinic for proper treatment such as Low T Program, but sure enough, exercising to get the blood flowing can only help.
 So, no more excuses.
 Let’s take our medicine – let’s take care of ourselves.
 Let’s lift some weights, get the cardio in, take a class, go for a swim… Whatever it is, let’s do it.
 Exercise is medicine – I’ll be taking mine, and I sincerely hope you take yours too.
 We’ll see you out there!

 Berryman, J. W. (2010).
 Exercise is Medicine: A Historical Perspective.
 Current Sports Medicine Reports, 9(4), 1-7.